pasc-research/pasc-research.github.io/_pages/talks.md

     alt: "placeholder image 1"
     title: "Placeholder 1"
     url: "video-1"
+    btn_label: "Read More"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    #excerpt: "This is some sample content that goes here with **Markdown** formatting."
   - image_path: https://img.youtube.com/vi/vy-JUaqk1Y8/0.jpg
     alt: "placeholder image 2"
     title: "Placeholder 2"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    #excerpt: "This is some sample content that goes here with **Markdown** formatting."
-    url: "#test-link"
+    url: "video-1"
     btn_label: "Read More"
     btn_class: "btn--primary"
   - image_path: https://img.youtube.com/vi/vy-JUaqk1Y8/0.jpg
     title: "Placeholder 3"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    #excerpt: "This is some sample content that goes here with **Markdown** formatting."
 ---